Nuclear power in Ukraine

 Ukraine operates four nuclear power plants with 15 reactors located in Volhynia and South Ukraine.

 The total installed nuclear power capacity is over 13 GWe, ranking 7th in the world in 2020.
 Energoatom, a Ukrainian state enterprise, operates all four active nuclear power stations in Ukraine.

 In 2019, nuclear power supplied over 20% of Ukraine's energy.

-70 TWh of electricity generation was nuclear in 2020, which was over 50%.
-This was the 3rd largest share, only France and Slovakia had a higher share.
-The largest nuclear power plant in Europe is in Ukraine.
+In 2021, Ukraine's nuclear reactors produced 81 TWh — over 55% of its total electricity generation, and the second-highest share in the world, behind only France.
+The Zaporizhzhia Nuclear Power Plant, the largest nuclear power plant in Europe, is in Ukraine.

-The 1986 Chernobyl disaster in Northern Ukraine was the world's most severe nuclear accident to date.
+The 1986 Chernobyl disaster in northern Ukraine was the world's most severe nuclear accident to date.
+It occurred at the Chernobyl Nuclear Power Plant on the banks of the Dnieper.

-Lack of coal for Ukraine's coal-fired power stations due to the War in Donbas and a shut down of one of the six reactors of the Zaporizhzhia Nuclear Power Plant led to rolling blackouts throughout the country in December 2014.
+Lack of coal for Ukraine's coal-fired power stations due to the war in Donbas and a shut down of one of the six reactors of the Zaporizhzhia Nuclear Power Plant led to rolling blackouts throughout the country in December 2014.
 Due to the Russo-Ukrainian War, the nuclear power plant has been damaged.

 Overview

 Ukraine relies to a large extent on nuclear power.
 The largest nuclear power plant in Europe, the Zaporizhzhia Nuclear Power Plant, is located in Ukraine.
 In 2006, the government planned to build 11 new reactors by the year 2030, which would almost double the current amount of nuclear power capacity.
 Ukraine's power sector is the twelfth-largest in the world in terms of installed capacity, with 54 gigawatts (GW).
 Renewable energy still plays a very modest role in electrical output; in 2005 energy production was met by the following sources: nuclear (47%), thermal (45%), hydroelectric and other (8%).

 History of Soviet origin

+In 1928, on the initiative of academician Abram Ioffe, the Ukrainian Institute of Physics and Technology was established.
+On October 10, 1932, an atomic nucleus was split for the first time in the USSR at the institute.

+In 1937–38, during the Great Terror, 11 employees of the institute were arrested and 5 of them were shot (UPTI Affair).